machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-two-bins.rst

 -  In the Else clause for object found the **Select** commands for Pickit need to be filled in correctly.
    If bin 1 is active the setup file is changed to bin 2 and vice versa.

 In the robot program, two script file function are defined and used.
 The idea of function **final_joint_correction()** is to not rotate around the 6-th axis of the robot when picking objects.
-This is done to make cable managment easier for the camera that is mounted on the head of the robot.
+This is done to make cable management easier for the camera that is mounted on the head of the robot.
-Also for the demo we don't need to have the correct orientation, it is sufficient to pick the part and drop it off in the other bin.
+Note that this is possible because the bin drop-off doesn't require knowing the exact part orientation.

+To get rid of movement around the 6-th joint.
+The current joint position is compared with the calculated waypoints by Pickit.
+Then the variable waypoints are altered to have the same joint position for the 6-th axis as the current one.
+This function is executed before the program moves to these positions.

 ::